xlwings/xlwings/README.md

     ```

 ## Interactive use and debugging
 xlwings let's you comfortably interact with Excel by calling `Workbook()` either with no arguments to work off a new file or with the full path to your Excel file (from your favorite Python environment).
 The `Range` object can be used as shortcut for `wb.range()`.
-It always refers to latest created workbook.
+It always refers to the workbook created last.
 Also, when omitting the sheet name, it refers to the currently active sheet.

 ```python
 >>> from xlwings import Workbook, Range